 The base of our little hanging collector is made of 6 twigs – with a sprinkling of assorted nature finds to add a bit of holiday whimsy.
 It doesn’t get much easier or enjoyable than finding everything you need for the holidays in your own backyard, and my family and I decided that scouring the neighborhood for the perfect pine sticks somehow made us feel more excited for the holidays, and much more connected to the season.

-To make your own Pinecone and twig DIY holiday hanger you’ll need:
+To make your own pinecone and twig holiday card display you’ll need:

 - Twigs & pinecones